temporalio/documentation/docs-src/cloud-context/how-to-configure-audit-logging.md

 1. In **Role name**, provide a name for a new IAM Role.
 1. In **Select an AWS region**, select the appropriate region for your Kinesis stream.

-If you chose the Auto access method, select **Save and launch stack**.
+If you chose the **Auto** access method, continue with the following steps:

-The Audit Log sink is configured and ready to use.
+1. Select **Save and launch stack**.
+1. In **Stack name** in the AWS CloudFormation console, specify a name for the stack.
+1. In the lower-right corner of the page, select **Create stack**.

-If you chose the Manual access method, continue with the following steps:
+If you chose the **Manual** access method, continue with the following steps:

 1. Select **Save and download template**.
 1. Open the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/).